direktiv/direktiv.github.io/page/docs/getting_started/persistent-data.md

     value: 'jq(.var.x)'
 ```

 This demo increments a counter each time the flow is executed.
-It gets the variable `x` from `workflow` scope and increments it vi `jq`.
-The secons state stores the data in the same variable on the same scope.
+It gets the variable `x` from `workflow` scope and increments it via `jq`.
+The second state stores the data in the same variable on the same scope.

 ## Scopes